This applies to:

-You can connect as many SharePoint Online (SPO) libraries as you'd like with Qorus.
-You can either connect multiple libraries as one SPO library content source, or you can create multiple content sources that each point to one SPO library only.
+You can connect as many SharePoint Online libraries as you'd like with QorusDocs.
+You can either connect multiple libraries as one SharePoint Online library content source, or you can create multiple content sources that each point to one SharePoint Online library only.
 Or even a bit of both.

-Here are the main steps when creating a new SPO library content source:
+In this article you will learn the main steps when creating a new SharePoint Online library content source which are as follows:

 Let's get started with the steps.

-1. Add a new SPO library content source
+1. Add a new SharePoint Online library content source

 Once you're in, in the left navigation menu, click on 'Content Sources' under 'Manage', then, click on 'Add', and then on 'SharePoint Online Library':

-2. Copy and paste the link to your SPO site in the connector settings
+2. Copy and paste the link to your SharePoint Online site in the connector settings

 On the 'Configure Content Source' screen, give your SharePoint Online Library content source a name, and copy and paste the URL for the SharePoint Online site that houses the library or libraries you'd like to connect.